TeamEngine/react-test/README.md

 ## Time

-We don't expect you to spend no more than 8 hours on this test.
+We don't expect you to spend more than 8 hours on this test.
+If you are under time constraints, complete the tasks you started and we can discuss the rest in the interview.

 ## Required technologies